agatorano/agatorano.github.io/_posts/2015-11-15-Epidemic-Prediction.md

 ---
 layout: post
-title: Predicting Epidemic - A Review of Data Science in Publich Health
+title: Predicting Epidemic - A Review of Data Science in Public Health
 tagline: People are Sick and Life is Complicated
 ---
 {% include JB/setup %}